Fact Sheet 2a:

 This fact sheet is for informational purposes only.
 We regret that we are not able to counsel stalking victims.

-With cell phones fast becoming the primary way of communicating, harassing phone calls can be especially distressing and disruptive.
+With cell phones now the primary way of communicating, harassing phone calls can be especially distressing and disruptive.
 You should be aware of the steps you need to take if you receive harassing calls, text messages, or spam.

 Many states have enacted laws that explicitly include electronic forms of communication within stalking or harassment laws.
 For specific state information, visit www.ncsl.org/programs/lis/cip/stalk99.htm.

 In California, Penal Code § 653m and Penal Code §§ 422-422.1 protect individuals who are harassed by electronic devices, including telephones, cell phones, computers, video recorders, fax machines, and pagers.
-For the full text of the law, go to www.leginfo.ca.gov/calaw.html.
+For the full text of these laws, go to http://leginfo.legislature.ca.gov/faces/codes.xhtml

 Cell phone carriers recommend that you contact the police first because they have expertise in personal safety.
 Be sure to file a report with the police department.
 This is important to ensure that you can get a subpoena.
 A subpoena is a court order demanding the production of evidence.
 Filing a report is not a guarantee that you will get a subpoena however.
 Depending on the resources of your local police station, your complaint may not be fully investigated.
 We recommend that you file the report as a first step because most cell phone carriers will not reveal customer information, including a harasser's identity, without a subpoena.